SheikhSalman-koli/SheikhSalman-koli/README.md

 ### 👨‍💻 About Me

-I’m **Sheikh Salman**, a junior web developer passionate about creating clean and user-friendly websites.
+I’m **Sheikh Salman**, a **junior web developer** passionate about creating clean and user-friendly websites.
 I recently completed my web development course and am seeking an opportunity—through an internship or job—to build my skills and contribute to real-world projects.

 ### 📌 Current Activities
+🌱 I’m Currently learning Next.js and building my portfolio.
-- preparation jor job or internship to build my skills
+🤔 Preparing for a job or internship to build my skills.
-- Learning Next.js building portfolio
-- Polishing built projects in course
+🔭 working as a teacher at a madrasa.
+✨ Polishing projects I built during my course.
+⚡ Fun fact: I love coding and can speak 4 languages.

 ### 🛠️ Skills